mpoc/ElevatorAPI/README.md

 ### Logs

 1. `GET ​/api​/logs` Get all logs OR get all logs for a specific elevator id (if `elevatorId` is specified).
+Note: the elevator object in the response represents the current state of the elevator, not the state at the point of the action.

 ## Run